pitosalas/cleancont/output/2018-04-25-Some-great-links-for-04_25_2018.md

 ---
 title: "Some great links for  04/25/2018"
-subtitle: "* [Microservice boundaries: five characteristics to guide your design](<https://codeburst.io/microse..."
+subtitle: "* Microservice boundaries: five characteristics to guide your design"
 category: "uncategorized"
 tags: []
 date: "2018-04-25"